pattan9955/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to execute a recipe by specifying its name.
+1. User requests to execute a recipe by specifying its index.
 2. Fridgy executes the recipe and deducts the respective quantities of ingredients.
 3. Fridgy displays a confirmation message.